-Think about 2 or 3 ways that you identify.
+Think about two or more ways that you identify.
 Some dimensions to keep in mind are gender, religion, socioeconomic class, education level, sexual orientation, race and ethnicity.
-It is important to note that the way that you identify may be different from the way that you are perceived - but for the purpose of this activity we want you to define yourself.
+It is important to note that the way that you identify may be different from the way that you are perceived, but for the purpose of this activity, we want you to define yourself.

-Now, reflect on a moment in your life that made your identity very salient to you
+Now, reflect on a moment in your life that made your identity very salient to you.

-Did something happen that marked when you started thinking about it? (examples include a disruption in a parental relationship, moving to a new place for university, changing a style of dress, a new friendship or relationship)
+Did something happen that marked when you started thinking about an aspect of your identity?
+Examples include a disruption in a parental relationship, moving to a new place, changing a style of dress, a new friendship or relationship...

-When did you become conscious that this was an important piece of who you are?
+When did you become conscious that this identity is an important part of who you are?